Custom API Keys

 ### Default Context

 By default, Cursor Chat includes the current file as context.
-You can submit a query without including any context by pressing `Alt/Option Enter` on submit,
+You can submit a query without including any context by removing the current file pill from the message.

-As you type, you can see what will be included in context in the pills below the input box.
+As you type, you can see what will be included in context in the pills above the input box.

 ### Adding Context